Brooklyn-Style/Magic_Roll/layout_design_progression.md

 ![final](layout_design_progression/finallayout.jpg)

-I realized pretty late that I didn't have to use F keys for magic
+I realized pretty late that I didn't have to use F keys to make magic work

 F13 = Repeat

 F14 = Right Magic

 (TD11) = `'` on tap. `-` on hold. `"` on double tap

+(TD3) = '-' on tap. ':' on hold. '.' on double tap